 A bald-headed Ibis returns to the roost, looking like a flying witch!

-When a bird returns to the nest site, there seems to be an act of welcome or courtship!
+When a bird returns to the nest site, there is an act of welcome or courtship!

 At times, quite a few birds arrived together; as they queued to enter the hollows in the cliff face, there seemed a familiar resemblance to the opening of the British Parliament, Black rod, cloaks, drivel and all that pageantry!

-From the cliff face, they launch directly over the Cattle Egret colony below.
-It may be a coincidence, but their original release site was also alongside an Egret colony.
+They launch directly over the Cattle Egret colony below from the cliff face.
+It may be a coincidence, but their original release site was alongside an Egret colony.

 Press on the link http://roadrunnersmikelinda.
 To see the Cattle Egret colony. blogspot.co.uk/2014/11/cattle-egret-bubulcus-ibis-what.html